 You explore engineering mechanics, statics and dynamics and further your understanding of mathematics.
 You also develop an understanding of design processes along with practical workshop, drawing, CAD and computer skills.
-You become familiar with engineering materials, thermodynamics and energy, fluid mechanics and electrical fundamentals.
+You become familiar with engineering materials, thermodynamics and energy, and computer applications for engineers.